trejimmy5562/webmap_project/README.md

 # Northgate Bar Locations,
 Specials and Routes

-Team Leader: Kayla Davis, kayladawndavis@gmail.com Other members: Jimmy Barnett, trejimmy5562@tamu.edu
-               Zach Johnson, zachjohnson@tamu.edu

-What do you want your web map and/or app to do?
+All code here was written by Jimmy Barnett for a project with group members
-  INTERACTIVE ELEMENTS
+###INTERACTIVE ELEMENTS
 We will include popups on each bar detailing:
-        Bar names
+    * Bar names
-        Age requirements
+    * Age requirements
-        Specials
+    * Specials
-        Attractions
+    * Attractions
-        Address & Coordinates
+    * Address & Coordinates
-  ROUTE TRACKER
+###ROUTE TRACKER
     We plan to add a route function that calculates a route to go to as many bars as possible in as short of a time as possible.
         Route for 18-20 year olds